peytoncordero/DRI25/command-line.md

 Once it is open, you can resize it by clicking on the left border of the rectangle and dragging it to the desired size.
 (Your mouse pointer should change into the resize icon, a horizontal two-sided arrow).

 You can hide the emulator to continue reading through the workshop.
 For this, click on the “Close Code Editor” button, which will appear on the top.
-You can close it and reopen it everytime you need; the information you have entered will continue to be there!
+You can close it and reopen it every time you need; the information you have entered will continue to be there!

 We also want to share these tips to get ready: